Threat Monitoring workflow and threats

 - mark all selected threats as remediated (threats are moved to Closed)

-- dismiss all selected threats (threats are moved to Closed)
+- mark threats as False positives (threats are moved to Closed)

 Bulk select threats in Open or Investigating